rasmusfl0e/postpwn/README.md

 * `config`
    * `selector` (string) - Optional.
 A selector that matches elements that should be controlled by the plugin.
 If supplied elements matching it will automatically be added to the pool of controlled elements at plugin creation.
    * `threshold` (number) - Optional.
 Trigger the init function this number of pixels before becoming visible in the viewport.
 Default is the dynamic height of the window.
+   * `thresholdAttribute` (string) - Optional.
+Name of the attribute to use to locally override `threshold` for an element.
+Default is `"data-threshold"`.
    * `onInit` (function) - Optional.
 The init function that handles uninitiated elements when they become visible in the viewport.
       The function is passed a single argument:
       * `element` (Element) - The element that has come into view.